 Mother Katie S. Allen is the Jurisdictional Supervisor of Women and District Missionary for the Harrisburg District for the Pennsylvania Commonwealth Ecclesiastical Jurisdiction of the Churches of God in Christ.
 She is a dedicated, ardent woman of God and a woman of wisdom who brings a rich portfolio of creative excellence to the Commonwealth.
 Mother Allen is conscientious and demonstrates a high degree of loyalty.
 She has a warm heart and her kind spirit of giving towards others exemplifies the values that are necessary for leadership.
 She also possesses the ability to efficaciously help people to see and reach their potential.
 Mother Allen is a prayer warrior and a true example of holiness.
 Her testimony is “I don’t care what you do to this body; you can’t destroy my soul, because my soul is hidden in Christ Jesus… Yea God!”

 As a sojourner of the gospel, Mother Allen’s love for God and compassion for people has given her the vision for creating several departments and committees.
 Mother Allen is the Founder and President of the Ways and Means Committee.
 This group recognizes “Unsung Heroes” in church work.
 Also, she is the Founder of the Harrisburg C.O.G.I.C.
-Distribution Vision and Outreach Center, a program which provides food, clothing and other essentials items as needed.
+Distribution Vision and Outreach Center, a program that provides food, clothing, and other essential items as needed.
 In her words, “I’m a working Supervisor, I’m not tired yet!”
 “Do not tell me to sit down!
 Do not tell me to rest!”
 She lives out her favorite scripture: Isaiah 40:31, “But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run and not be weary; and they shall walk and not faint.”
 And she inspires with one of her favorite songs: “Saints, don’t stop praying for the Lord is nigh… Don’t stop praying, He will hear your cry…” Along with her tireless duties in the church, Mother Allen worked for Bell Telephone, now Verizon, for 20+ years.
-She retired from Verizon, but continues to work for the Lord.
-On January 26, 2018 she earned the distinction of nonagenarian by turning 90 years of age.
+She retired from Verizon but continues to work for the Lord.

-Mother Allen is a loving Mother, Grandmother of six, seven Great Grandchildren and three Great-Great Grandchildren; however, her greatest accomplishment she would boast is 78 years of salvation… “Yea God!”
+Mother Allen is a loving Mother and grandmother of six, seven Great-Grandchildren, and three Great-Great Grandchildren; however, her greatest accomplishment she would boast is 83 years of salvation… “Yea God!”